hjorthjort/Studies/TDA416/ExamPrep.md

     * rules for manipulation (removal of constants, addition)
     * analysis of programs (both iterative and recursive implementations)
         * Does not require deep knowledge, since we have not went very deep in this course
+    * time and space complexity
+    * arithmetic sum is good to know
+    * no focus on amortized complexity
 * lists
     * array/array list
     * linked list, single & double